 Tea is an unsung hero of weight loss.
 All teas contain antioxidants — the compounds that help clean your cells of damaging free radicals — and some may go the extra mile by promoting weight loss.
 Green tea has particular promise in this area.
 A meta-analysis of 11 studies determined that the antioxidants and caffeine in green tea had a small but positive effect on weight loss and weight management.5 However, more research is needed to determine exactly how much tea you’d have to drink to experience these effects.

-If a steaming cup of green isn’t your fave, you can’t go wrong with black or herbal teas, either.
+If a steaming cup of green isn’t your fave, you can’t go wrong with black tea or herbal tea, either.
 With zero calories and antioxidants galore, these are excellent choices to include in your repertoire of weight loss-friendly drinks.

 You may have heard conflicting reports about whether coffee can help with weight loss.
-A venti-sized, whipped cream-laden blended drink certainly won’t, but a regular cup of joe sure might!
+A venti-sized, whipped cream-laden blended drink certainly won’t, but a regular cup of coffee sure might!

 6. Protein Shake